mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 ### Can I write "internal" organization-specific apps?

 Yes.
-They can be packaged as "customer-deployable" bundles and then deployed on the supported serverless platforms, or ran as HTTP services on the organization's own hosting infrastructure.
+They can be packaged as "customer-deployable" bundles and then deployed on the supported serverless platforms, or run as HTTP services on the organization's own hosting infrastructure.